 Matt Tetreault swept up first place in the RI Kayak Bassin’ group’s inaugural fishing contest in South Kingstown’s Worden Pond.
 Matt landed three largemouth bass, measuring 22”, 20.5” and 17.5” on a bluebird day.
 Because Worden measures over a thousand acres, offers little room to hide when the breezes come and is shallow, with the deepest sections barely more than six feet, it can be tough to find the sweet spot where bass seek both cover to keep them hidden from predators and warm temperatures.
 Sixteen registered kayak anglers hit the pond early and fished until mid-afternoon, taking pictures of their catch through the day.
 RJ Alves placed second with a 21” bass and

 Tom DelGrosso placed third with a 11.5” largemouth.
 The season-long tournament moved to Smithfield’s Stump Pond, also known as Woonasquatucket Reservoir.
-It’s exciting to see competitive freshwater fishing with the friendly vibe moving around the state.
+It’s exciting to see competitive freshwater fishing with a friendly vibe moving around the state.

 You can learn more about the group and future events at their Facebook page.